Track your WordPress site statistics with Google Analytics.

 Enabling Google Analytics in Jetpack

 Google Analytics is a free service offered by Google.
-Support for Google Analytics in Jetpack is part of the Professional plan, alongside other security and SEO tools.

 To get started you’ll need to sign up at the Google Analytics site.
 After you click “Sign up” you can begin creating your account.